Scout (association football): Professional Football Scouts Association

 The Professional sports Football Scouts Association (PFSA) was formed in 2013 by two elite Premier League Football Scouts and is the only known representation for football scouts in the UK.
-They provide four scouting courses including Talent Identification in Football and Advanced Reporting at Hotel Football, Old Trafford.
+They provide four scouting courses including Talent Identification in Football and Advanced Reporting.
 Notable testimonials for the PFSA are Ryan Giggs, Shaun Goater, David Dunn and many heads of recruitment and talent identification professionals within the Premier and Football League.
 The PFSA currently help supply the Northern Premier League with a complementary scouting network, providing newly qualified members the opportunity to provided detailed reports to all 68 clubs.